Nova Scotia Duck Tolling Retriever

 Training Milestones for Nova Scotia Duck Tolling Retriever

-Successful training for Nova Scotia Duck Tolling Retriever respects this breed's very high trainability profile and natural intelligent tendencies.
+Training gains with a Nova Scotia Duck Tolling Retriever compound when the handler adapts to the breed's actual learning style rather than forcing a generic curriculum and natural intelligent tendencies.
 Weeks one through four: focus on establishing trust and learning your Nova Scotia Duck Tolling Retriever's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Nova Scotia Duck Tolling Retriever's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources